ominiverdi/matrix-llmagent/README.md

-# irssi-llmagent
+# matrix-llmagent

-A modern Python-based agentic LLM chatbot service that connects to irssi via varlink protocol.
+A modern Python-based agentic LLM chatbot service for Matrix with persistent memory, tool use, and local model support.

 ## Features